Observations at the hive entrance

 |

-In the morning, one may find a small white caterpillar on the landing board.
-Wax moth larvae readily feed on wax and pollen debris found on the hive floor (► The wax moth).
+In the morning one can occasionally find a small white caterpillar on the alighting board.
+The wax moth feeds readily on the wax and pollen debris found on the hive floor (► La fausse teigne).

 |